mc0415/mc0415.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD Candidate at McCombs School of Business at the University of Texas at Austin.
-I work with [Prof. Ioannis Stamatopoulos](https://sites.utexas.edu/yannis-stamos/) and [Prof. Hale Erkan](https://search.asu.edu/profile/4821648).
+I work with Prof.[Ioannis Stamatopoulos](https://sites.utexas.edu/yannis-stamos/) and Prof.[Hale Erkan](https://search.asu.edu/profile/4821648).
 I am interested in empirical operations management and the way artificial intelligence is transforming operations in public safety and law enforcement.